The Science Behind Size Exclusion Chromatography

 What is Column Chromatography?

-The separation in column chromatography depends on how different components of the mixture interact with the stationary phase (solid) and the mobile phase (liquid).
-Substances that adsorb more to the stationary phase take longer to elute, while those that interact more with the mobile phase elute faster.
+The success of the separation in column chromatography is focused on how the different components of the mixture interact with both the stationary phase, which is solid, and the mobile phase, which is in liquid form.
+Substances that take longer to be eluted tend to adsorb more to the stationary phase, while those that tend to interact more with the mobile phase are eluted faster.

 Thin Layer Chromatography (TLC)